Trachelomonas cervicula

 Trachelomonas cervicula is a species of algae from the genus Trachelomonas.
 The species was first described by Alfred C. Stokes in 1890.

 Description

 Trachelomonas cervicula is a species of algae that can be found in abundance in fresh water ponds.
 Its smooth lorica is orange and yellow in colour and almost spherical.
-It has an anterior orifice with a thickened, slightly projecting external border.
+It has an anterior, round opening with a thickened, slightly projecting external border.
 Internally the orifice is a straight projecting external border, and produced internally as a straight, cylindrical, chitinous tube about one-third as long as the diameter of the lorica.
 This diameter of the lorica is 22–23 μm, 18–23 μm long, and 16–21 μm wide.
+The flagellum is about 1.5 to 2 times longer than the cell.
+The cell contains multiple, plate-like chloroplasts which lack pyrenoids.

-The species differs from other infusoria by the presence of the internal tubular prolongation.
-Its holotype was collected in some abundance from a sheltered pond in the early part of February, 1890.
-It is, therefore, probably a vernal species.
+The species differs from other Trachelomonas species by the presence of the internal tubular prolongation.
+Within T. cervicula, several varieties have been described.
+These include: